IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Common Blue (Polyommatus icarus).

-We continued on up the track and out on to a large area of pasture with a wet strip running through it, in the wet strip we saw large numbers of adult and teneral Keeled Skimmers (Orthetrum coerulescens), Adonis Blue (Lysandra bellargus) and at the top of the field near a quite largish farm building and along side the woodland we saw at least one more Purple Emperor, several Silver-Washed Fritillaries (Argynnis paphia), Purple Hairstreak (Quercusia Quercus), a Weaver's Fritillary (Boloria dia) which played hard to get amongst the grass and a mating pair of Wall Browns (Lasiommata megera).
+We continued on up the track and out on to a large area of pasture with a wet strip running through it, in the wet strip we saw large numbers of adult and teneral Keeled Skimmers (Orthetrum coerulescens), Adonis Blue (Lysandra bellargus) and at the top of the field near a quite largish farm building and along side the woodland we saw at least one more Purple Emperor, several Silver-Washed Fritillaries (Argynnis paphia), Purple Hairstreak (Favonius Quercus), a Weaver's Fritillary (Boloria dia) which played hard to get amongst the grass and a mating pair of Wall Browns (Lasiommata megera).

 Keeled Skimmer (Orthetrum coerulescens) Male.